 He had been encouraged to sell his body for sex by Charles Newlove, an eighteen year old post office clerk, along with two other telegraph boys, George Wright and Ernest Thickbroom, who also worked there.

-The case of the Fitzrovia Vice Ring was handed to Detective-Inspector Frederick Abberline who had been prominent in the Jack-the Ripper investigation of the previous year.
+The case was handed to Detective-Inspector Frederick Abberline who had been prominent in the Jack-the Ripper investigation of the previous year.

 On 6 July he visited the premises at Cleveland Street with warrants for the arrest of Hammond and Newlove.
 Neither man was present though Newlove was later arrested at his mother’s house in Camden Town whilst Hammond was at the time staying with his brother in Gravesend.